Anita Lo

-Anita Lo is an American chef and restaurateur.
+Anita Lo (born 1965) is an American chef and restaurateur.
 In 2001, she was named by Food & Wine magazine one of ten "Best New Chefs in America".

 Biography

 Early life

 Anita Lo, a second-generation Malaysian American, grew up in Birmingham, Michigan.

 She graduated from Concord Academy and then from Columbia University, where she earned a degree in French literature.
 While a student at the culinary school L’Ecole Ritz-Escoffier, she interned with top French chefs Guy Savoy and Michel Rostang.